 He frowned as he let his aura sight briefly scan the pair.
 He said, "Huh?
 Shouldn't your friend be in a hospital or something?
 I'd try to help, but well..."

 Kasumi looked on in wonder and hope.
-Somehow there was hope, yet she didn't understand the why of it, yet the hope was tainted with fear, and that too made her wonder, but then fear concerning Nabiki was hardly new.
+Somehow there was hope, yet she didn't understand the why of it.
+It was clearly there, yet it was tainted with fear, and that too made her wonder, but then fear concerning Nabiki was hardly new.

-"Ami.
+Setsuna said, "Ami.
 Her name is Ami, and you already know that she is dying.
-Don't worry, I do not ask for your help, for though you could buy her a few more good days, it would be a poor trade for what would be lost."
+Don't worry, I do not ask for your help, for though you could buy her a few more good days, it would be a poor trade for what would be lost.
+You are very near the point of no return yourself.
+You must learn to care for yourself better."

 Pluto said, "Like with your friend medical science has no answers.
 There is no time.
 I must begin."
 With that she brought the ruby out and held it in her hand.
 Its glow spread and enveloped the unconscious pair as she set it between them, before turning back to the others.